 14. You Have to Learn to Roll With the Times

-Oh my goodness, the amount of times I’ve panicked that the work has slowed up and I won’t be able to pay my monthly bills is unbelievable.
+Oh my goodness, the amount of times I’ve panicked that my weekly workload has slowed up and I won’t be able to pay my bills at the end of the month is unbelievable.

 15. Try Something Different (You Might Like It)

 When I first started freelance writing, I limited myself a bit.
 I was like, right – I’m going to write blog or magazine content as I’m comfortable with these writing styles and I don’t need to do anything else.